 The patterns described and illustrated in this article are not new.
 They have been borrowed from the technical analysis, going back to the early 1900s, and are similar patterns and terms commonly used in both the stock and Forex markets today.

 There is seldom something more useful whether you are just starting with your trading journey or you are an already established trader.
-Utilizing chart patterns cheat sheet pdf files will enhance your trading strategy and increase your chances of strengthening your portfolio.
+Utilizing chart patterns cheat sheets will enhance your trading strategy and increase your chances of strengthening your portfolio.

 Why are Crypto Chart Patterns Important?